Home » Easy beef stroganoff

 Sprinkle the flour over the mushrooms and stir for about a minute.
 This cooks out the raw flour taste and helps the sauce turn silky and thick.

 Make the sauce.
-Slowly whisk in the beef stock and Dijon mustard, scraping up any browned bits from the bottom of the pan.
-Let the stroganoff sauce simmer until it starts to thicken.
+Slowly whisk in the beef stock and Dijon mustard, scraping up the browned bits from the pan.
+This is what gives a classic beef stroganoff sauce its deep, rich flavor.

 Make it creamy.
 Stir in the heavy cream, sour cream, soy sauce, salt, and black pepper.
 Keep it at a gentle simmer (not a hard boil) and cook uncovered for about 3 minutes until smooth.